ntwigamartin/Bank-of-Flatiron/README.md

         code .

 ### Running the App Locally
+Type the following commands on the terminal to run the app.

+* First install the necessary dependencies by running;

+        npm install

-* Type the following command on the terminal to open the app on your browser.
+* Then run the following command to open the app on your browser;

         npm start
 ## License
 ISC License <br>
 Copyright (c) 2023 Martin Ntwiga